jni/using-python-for-science/using-python-for-science/essential-libraries-for-science.md

   the API takes a while to get used to, there is nothing better to create high quality scientific figures for publication!
 Literally everything can be tweaked, tuned, and modified.

-- `seaborn` is a thin layer on top of Matplotlib
+- `seaborn` is a thin layer on top of Matplotlib: you get the flexibility of Matplotlib with an easy-to-use interface.

-- bokeh
+- `bokeh`

 - plotly

 - Altair

 ## Speed ups